IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 learning][Villani (2020)],” which was the inspiration behind writing this article, and for his guidance regarding the implementation.

+# Follow-up

+In June 2025, [Julian Stander] drew my attention to a typo in the implementation of the sampling procedure for the posterior distribution of $$\lambda$$, which I am grateful for.

 # References

 * Andrew Gelman et al., _[Bayesian Data Analysis][Gelman (2014)]_, Chapman and